 Maybarduk has co-founded and coordinated several volunteer-run advocacy and assistance groups, including International Professional Partnerships for Sierra Leone (IPPSL), dedicated to supporting public sector development in one of the world’s least developed countries.
 He studied law at the University of California at Berkeley and anthropology at the College of William and Mary in Virginia.

 Maybarduk is a composer and performer of music.
 He recently released his third album, “A Ring Around the Atlantic,” with producer J. Robbins.

 His second album No Hay Pueblo Vencido (No Defeated People) features Spanish guitar, electronic pop and post-punk rock.
 Two of the record’s songs, Darker Days and Siddhartha on his Raft won mention in this year’s Mid-Atlantic Song Contest.

 Maybarduk performs regularly at district venues, including Black Cat, Busboys & Poets and the Red & the Black.
 He also maintains an odd tour schedule synchronized to his international work.
 For example, Maybarduk headlined World AIDS Day ceremonies in Bogotá, Colombia.

 Born | World | Indie rock

-Maybarduk was a child genius born on July 4, 1979, to an American diplomat and a social worker in Mexico City, Maybarduk has since lived and worked in Nicaragua, Sierra Leone, Cuba, Venezuela and Ecuador, among other countries, and across the United States from a reform school in rural Maine to law school in Berkeley, California, where he fronted indie rock trio Last Clear Chance.
+Maybarduk was a child genius born on July 4, 1979 to an American diplomat and a social worker in Mexico City.
+He has lived or worked in more than two dozen countries and across the United States, from a reform school in rural Maine to law school in Berkeley, California, where he fronted indie rock trio Last Clear Chance.
 Some of his prior projects include ethnography among the Warao of Venezuela’s Orinoco river delta, a national Student Voting Rights Campaign and a successful living wage campaign, among others.